 - Experience in a museum or art related environment, a plus.

-- A high energy, action-oriented, hands-on, and talented individual who thinks both strategically and executes effectively
+- A high energy, action-oriented, hands-on, and talented individual who thinks strategically and executes effectively

 - Exceptional written and verbal communication skills

-- Experience working with a creative team; ability to build and maintain strong internal relationships within a diverse institutional environment; ability to meet deadlines and prioritize to manage multiple projects and meet multiple deadlines at once
+- Experience working with a creative team; ability to build and maintain strong internal relationships within a diverse institutional environment; ability to prioritize and manage multiple projects and deadlines at once

 - Demonstrated effectiveness in sales and strong interpersonal and persuasion skills

 Work in our Lincoln Park location; strong benefits package; Equal Opportunity Employer.